wmutschl/mutschler.dev/content/apple/macos-post-install.md

 #### DeepL (free)
 One of the best tools ever to translate chunks of text from one language into another.
 [Download](https://www.deepl.com/en/app/) and install it.
 Now every time I hit <kbd>CMD</kbd>+<kbd>c</kbd> twice, my selected text will be sent to DeepL and auto-translated.
 I often improve my texts by translating the texts back and forth while adjusting the expressions by right-clicking on words and phrases.

-#### iA Writer (29.99€)
+#### iWriter Pro (14.99€)
-Even though I do like [Ulysses](https://ulysses.app) and [Bear](https://bear.app), they miss Latex and table capabilities that I really like to use.
-I found that [iA Writer](https://ia.net/writer) is perfect for me and also does not include a subscription service which is great.
-Lastly, it creates standard `txt` or `md` files which you can easily move around instead of putting everything in some proprietary database.
+Even though I tried out [iA Writer](https://ia.net/writer), [Ulysses](https://ulysses.app) and [Bear](https://bear.app), I found that [iA Writer](https://ia.net/writer) is perfect for me and also does not include a subscription service which is great.
+It creates standard `txt` or `md` files which you can easily move around instead of putting everything in some proprietary database.
 So overall, a great solution which also works across all my Apple devices.
 It can be installed from the [App Store](https://apps.apple.com/de/app/ia-writer/id775737590?mt=12).
 Start it and enable iCloud sync to get all your files.
 Also check the preferences, settings and themes.
 I quite like the default though.

-#### iWriter Pro ()
-Maybe even better than iA Writer???

 #### Keynote (free)
 Instead of Powerpoint I really like Apples take on presentations.
 It can be installed via thee [App Store](https://www.zotero.org).
 Open it and go through the settings.